Women's rights in Tonga: Article 12

 The Tongan Government has made recent efforts and commitments in reform and acceptance of some of the rights promoted by CEDAW.
 CEDAW endorsed convention, the Convention on the Rights of the Child-Ensuring the Girl Child's Participation which (article 12), is to encourage adults to listen to the opinions of children and involve them in decision making.
 "This does not give authority over adults and does not interfere with parents' rights and responsibilities in relations to matters affecting their children.
 The Convention recognizes that a child's participation in decision making must occur in a manner that is appropriate to the child's age and maturity."

 Women's land rights

 Historically the Kingdom of Tonga has been centered on cultivation and farming.
 Early explorers recorded accounts speak of beautiful gardens planted symmetrically and carefully cared for.
 Today much of Tonga, especially in remote rural areas and scattered on the many islands of Tonga, still rely on cultivation for livelihood.
 This cultivation technique historically and presently has revolved around the importance of women and their responsibility for much of the labor burden associated with it.
 Tongan women's physical participation includes growing and marketing the agriculture produce.
 Although women have been pivotal in the cultivation and use of land, women still today, under the constitution of The Kingdom of Tonga cannot own land.
 If a woman in Tonga wishes to use land for any purpose, including for cultivation, they cannot buy land but must only lease land for its temporary use.
-One benefit to women in Tonga is that they cannot own land and therefore do not have to pay property taxes (this argument has been used in some writings as pro-women).